- 4 boneless pork loin chops (1/2 inch thick and 4 ounces each)

 - Sprinkle pork chops with pepper and salt.
-In a large skillet over medium heat, cook chops with onion in oil for 2-3 minutes on each side or until lightly browned.
+In a large skillet, cook chops and onion in oil over medium heat for 2-3 minutes on each side or until chops are lightly browned; drain.

 - Add broth.
 Bring to a boil.
-Reduce heat; cover and simmer for 10 minutes or until a thermometer reads 160°.
+Reduce heat; cover and simmer for 14-16 minutes or until meat is no longer pink, turning once.

-In a small bowl, whisk the gravy mix, garlic powder and water.
+- In a small bowl, whisk the gravy mix, garlic powder and water.
 Pour over pork.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 3-4 minutes or until thickened, stirring occasionally.
+Yield: 4 servings.

 Reviews forPork Chops with Onion Gravy